ALL

 4. Call PADIS (Poison and Drug Information Service) 1-800-332-1414 (Alberta).

-Your eyes may become irritated if you rub them after touching the plant or if a splash of plant sap gets in your eyes.
+Your eyes may become sore and uncomfortable if you rub them after touching the plant or if a splash of plant sap gets in your eyes.

-2. Blink as often as possible while rinsing your eye.
+2. Blink lots as you rinse.
 Don’t force your eyelids open.

 3. Call PADIS (Poison and Drug Information Service) 1-800-332-1414 (Alberta).